Bansnetsajak007/GoCalc/README.md

-# GoCalc: The Arithmetic Alchemist
+# GoCalc: Interactive command-line calculator

 GoCalc is an advanced, interactive command-line calculator written in Go.
 It combines the simplicity of a basic calculator with the power of a scientific computing tool.